-You don’t need much for a good road trip – just a vehicle, a few road trip essentials, a stacked playlist, a thirst for exploration, and plenty of snacks.
+Wondering what to pack for a road trip?
+You don’t need much for a good time – just a vehicle, a stacked playlist, a thirst for exploration, plenty of snacks, and a few road trip essentials.
 Yet, packing for a road trip can end up being one of the most stressful parts of your trip if you aren’t organized and it’s no fun realizing you’ve left something important behind.

 Start loading up your car with this Road Trip Essentials Packing Checklist.

 Road Trip Essentials for Navigation, Saftey & Comfort

 You probably don’t want to leave home without the most basic road trip essentials below.
 Further down, we’ll share a few of our personal road trip favorites too!

 Hopefully some of your itinerary will take you off the grid and out of cell phone service.
 For that reason, carry a paper map.
 A paper map is also better than phone apps for telling the difference between a well-graded gravel road and a gnarly 4×4 road.
 My favorite paper maps are the Benchmark Road and Recreation Atlases which detail public lands, camping areas, National Parks, and more.

 A GPS is handy for navigation when you don’t have cell service.
 If you don’t want to purchase a GPS, download the app maps.me instead.
 It’s a helpful free app that you can use to navigate and find sights and amenities even without cell service.
 Just be sure to download the map for the region you’re going to be traveling in ahead of time so that it’ll work offline.

 Whether you’re reading in bed, going to the bathroom in the middle of the night, or rummaging around your car, you’ll want a headlamp nearby.
 The BioLite Headlamp 200 is a go-to piece of nighttime gear that’s ultralight and rechargeable with a USB cable.